DataBiosphere/data-store/README.md

 ### Acquiring GCP credentials

-When deploying for the first time, a Google Cloud Platform service account must first be created and credentialed.

-1. Specify the name of the Google Cloud Platform service account in `environment.local` using the variable `DSS_GCP_SERVICE_ACCOUNT_NAME`.

-1. Provision a set of credentials that will allow you to run deployment.
+We use Terraform to automatically create a Google Cloud service account (referred to as the "deployment service account") to deploy Google Cloud infrastructure.

+When deploying for the first time, we need to manually create a (different) service account (referred to as the "utility service account") that Terraform can utilize to create the deployment service account.
+The utility service account is only used once, during the first deployment, to create the deployment service account.

+To manually create the utility service account:

-    1) In the [Google Cloud Console](https://console.cloud.google.com/), select the correct Google user account on the top right and the correct GCP project in the drop down in the top center.
+1. In the [Google Cloud Console](https://console.cloud.google.com/), select the correct Google user account on the top right and the correct GCP project in the drop down in the top center.
 Go to "IAM & Admin", then "Service accounts".

-    1) Click "Create service account" and select "Furnish a new private key".
+1. Click "Create service account" and select "Furnish a new private key".
 Under "Roles", select
    a) "Project – Owner",
    a) "Service Accounts – Service Account User"
    a) "Cloud Functions – Cloud Function Developer".

-    1) Create the account and download the service account key JSON file.
+1. Create the account and download the service account key JSON file.

-    1) Place the file as `$DSS_HOME/gcp-credentials.json`.
-You will replace it later.
+1. Place the file as `$DSS_HOME/gcp-credentials.json`.
+Terraform will use this utility service account credentials file to create the deployment service account.

+Now that we have the utility service account credentials, we can use Terraform to create the deployment service
+account:

+1. Specify the name of the Google Cloud deployment service account in `environment.local` using the environment variable `DSS_GCP_SERVICE_ACCOUNT_NAME`.

 1. Create the Google Cloud Platform service account using the command
     ```